alert icon

 Taking these things into consideration during the installation process can help best set up your valve for reliable operation over the long term.

-Regardless of your parameters, the goal of any PM schedule is to periodically verify that your valves are operating properly.
+Regardless of your parameters, the goal of any valve maintenance program is to periodically verify that your valves are operating properly.
 The most common indicator of improper operation is a leak, be it minor or significant.
 Leaks can be detected with your own senses—you may smell a chemical leak before you can find it visually, for instance—or with ultrasonic equipment and liquid leak detectors.
 Catching a valve leak can help prevent a more serious problem that could occur if the leak were to continue undetected.

 Some common causes of leakage are unreliable metal-to-metal seals, contaminants in the system, improperly installed end connections, and poor tubing selection and preparation.
-These valve troubleshooting techniques can be deployed to help you determine your best course of action:

-Test the valve.
-Verify its operation and determine the nature of the leak.
-There are two main forms of valve leakage:
+TEST - Verify its operation and determine the nature of the leak.
+There are two main forms of valve leakage:Inspect internal components when servicing industrial valves

-• A seat leak, where the leak is contained inside the valve, but fluid passes through the seal and the valve is unable to stop the flow
+1. A seat leak, where the leak is contained inside the valve, but fluid passes through the seal and the valve is unable to stop the flow

-• A shell leak, where fluid leaks outside of the valve into the atmosphere, often through the stem or body of the valve.
+2. A shell leak, where fluid leaks outside of the valve into the atmosphere, often through the stem or body of the valve.

-Repair the valve.
-Worn components like seats, packing, and stems can often be replaced without the need to replace the valve entirely, based on the results of your inspection.
+REPAIR - Worn components like seats, packing, and stems can often be replaced without the need to replace the valve entirely, based on the results of your inspection.
 In some instances, you may need to overhaul the valve, which involves replacing all internal wear components.
 Check with your valve supplier for available seal kits you can use to make repairs.

-Cutaway of a needle valveMaintain the valve.
-Adjust your PM schedules or procedures once you gain a better understanding of how valve wear occurs in any given application.
+MAINTAIN - Adjust your PM schedules or procedures once you gain a better understanding of how valve wear occurs in any given application.
 You can use tags to offer technicians quick, easy visual indicators of what individual valves do and how often they may need to be inspected.

 • Major contamination that cannot be cleaned